Naval Support Command (Ireland)

-Naval Support Command is one of three command components of the Irish Naval Service responsible for supporting all operations of the Naval Service, both on land and at sea.
-Headed by Officer Commanding Naval Support Command (OCNSC), who reports directly to the head of the Irish Naval Service, Flag Officer Commanding Naval Service (FOCNS) Commodore Hugh Tully, the Naval Support Command oversees the personnel, logistical and technical resources of the NS, allowing the service to meets its operational and training commitments.
+Naval Support Command (NSC) is one of three command components of the Irish Naval Service responsible for supporting all operations of the Naval Service (NS), both on land and at sea.
+Headed by Officer Commanding Naval Support Command (OCNSC), who reports directly to the head of the Irish Naval Service, Flag Officer Commanding Naval Service (FOCNS), the Naval Support Command oversees the personnel, logistical and technical resources of the NS, allowing the service to meets its operational and training commitments.
 As part of NSC there are four departments within that provide various support services.

 Support Command HQ

 Naval Support Command is overseen by Support Command HQ, where support sections provide assistance to the OCNSC.

 Personnel Management Section (PMS)

 PMS provides for all personnel matters, including regulations, formulation of policy regarding job opportunities and integration of females into the NS.
 PMS also provides for recruitment, maintenance of records, pay, welfare and career advancement of service personnel.